-- Global effects - changes in weather an climate, aviation safely hazards, tsunamis if volcanic activity is under or near oceans, seismic activity in accompaniment with volcanic activity, and production of acid rain.
+- Global effects - changes in weather and climate, aviation safety hazards, tsunamis if volcanic activity is under or near oceans, seismic activity in accompaniment with volcanic activity, and production of acid rain.

 - The pathway of an eruption is difficult to predict so most of the minimization efforts are focused on monitoring volcanoes for increased activity.
 This provides enough warning for people in the potentially affected areas to be evacuated.

 - Scientists suggest the following for structures where volcanic activity may occur: